kevin820930/angleroutplanning/README.md

 The angle of the motor 1,3,4 which are used in lagrange method are listed in the moveangle.txt file

+Because the third arm move straightly,the angle change of motor 4 is equal to the angle change of motor 1 add motor 3,but positive and negative opposite.

 **Notice
 </br>The more number of points you enter to the lagrange function,the longer you will wait.
 </br>Because of the range of "long double",the larger value and the more number of your data is,the accuracy will be reduced.